What’s on the Program?

 • As corporate restructuring continues and market dynamics evolve, what are the key objectives for corporates?
 How are they building innovation pipelines that deliver public commitments?

-• What is the current M&A landscape, and how are corporations pursuing acquisitions that benefit both parties?
+• What is the current M&A landscape, and how are corporations pursuing acquisitions that benefit both parties and contribute to meeting industry goals?

 • How are businesses fostering partnerships with early- and growth-stage companies to scale solutions and achieve industry-wide goals?